What are Charging Stations electric cars and how do they work?

 The time required to charge a battery from 0% to 80% depends on various factors, including the capacity of the vehicle battery, the power of the charging post, and the health of the battery.
 With slow charging (3-7 kW), it can take many hours (e.g., 8-12 hours).
 With fast charging (22-50 kW), the time is reduced to 1-3 hours.
 With ultrafast charging (100 kW and above), 80% can be reached in 20-40 minutes for most vehicles.

-The Type 2 (or Mennekes) outlet is the European standard for alternating current (AC) charging.
-It allows vehicle charging both at home and at public AC charging stations, with powers ranging from 3 kW to 22 kW (three-phase).
+The Type 2 (or Mennekes) socket is the European standard for alternating current (AC) charging.
+It allows you to charge your vehicle both at home and at public AC charging stations, with power ranging from 3 kW to 22 kW (three-phase).

-Yes, it is absolutely safe to charge an electric vehicle even when it rains.
-The charging stations and cables are designed and built to withstand the weather and are equipped with safety systems that prevent short circuits and electric shocks.
-The outlets are insulated and the connectors ensure a safe and water-protected connection.
+Yes, it is completely safe to charge an electric vehicle even when it is raining.
+Charging Stations cables are designed and built to withstand the elements and are equipped with safety systems that prevent short circuits and electric shocks.
+The sockets are insulated and the connectors ensure a secure connection that is protected from water.

-Want to know more about the technical aspects of electric cars and electric charging stations?
-Read here
+Want to learn more about the technical aspects of electric cars and charging stations?
+Read here.

 Founded in Turin, Italy in 2018, Powy is at the center of the transition to more sustainable mobility, offering an innovative charging infrastructure that uses only 100 percent renewable energy.